 Backpacking food and preparation

 What to eat and how to cook it is up to you.
-Choose from a variety of ready meals, dehydrate your own, or engage in slow food and cook a stew from scratch by the fire.
+Choose from a variety of ready-made meals, dehydrate your own, or cook a stew from scratch by the fire.
 The level of cooking mainly depends on how much gear you want to carry and how much time you want to spend on cooking.